ningshenball/phishing-email-detector-api/README.md

 - Use advanced models (BERT, transformers)
 - Add user authentication for the dashboard

-## Built as a Cybersecurity Internship Project
+## Built as part of Cyber Security learning and intern project